As an Amazon Associate I earn from qualifying purchases.

 - 1 teaspoon ground cinnamon

 - In a medium bowl, toss together the flour, cream of tartar, cinnamon, baking soda, and salt.
 Set aside.

-- Using a cookie scoop, roll dough into 1" balls.
-Break each dough ball in half and insert 1-2 pieces of cut caramel into one half of the dough ball.
-Sprinkle with a tiny bit of sea salt.
-Put the dough ball back together, drop into the cinnamon-sugar coating, and roll around to coat completely.
-Place on baking sheet, no more than 12 per sheet (3 across the short side and 4 along the long side).
-Bake for 9-11 minutes, or until edges just turn slightly brown.
-Remove from oven and allow to rest on baking sheet for 2 minutes.
-Sprinkle more sea salt on the tops of the cookies, if desired.
-Transfer to a wire rack to cool completely.
+- Place coated dough balls on baking sheet, no more than 8 per sheet.
+Bake cookies for 10-12 minutes, or until edges just turn slightly brown.
+Remove from oven, sprinkle with coarse sea salt, and allow to rest on baking sheet for at least 5 minutes.
+Transfer cookies to a wire rack to cool completely.
 Cookies stay fresh stored in an airtight container at room temperature up to 7 days.
 The caramel will not be as soft after about 3 days.
 You will definitely want to zap in the microwave for about 3-5 seconds if you're enjoying them after the 3rd day.
 Cookies freeze well, up to 2 months.
 Rolled cookie dough freezes well, up to 2 months.
 Thaw on baking sheet for 10 minutes, roll in cinnamon-sugar, and bake as directed.

-- Cream of tartar is preferable, but if you must make a substitution, replace with 1 teaspoon baking soda, bringing the total baking soda amount to 1 and ½ teaspoons per one batch of cookies.
+- Cream of tartar: this specific ingredient is preferable, but if you must make a substitution, replace with 1 teaspoon baking soda, bringing the total baking soda amount to 1 and ½ teaspoons per one batch of cookies.

-- Room temperature eggs are preferred when using room temperature butter, as they incorporate into batter much more easily.
+- Room temperature eggs: these are preferred when using room temperature butter, as they incorporate into batter much more easily.